0xsomnus/Solidity-DevSecOps-Standard/README.md

 - Employ Security Engineers in testing common web vulnerabilities using the [OWASP Web Security Testing Guide](https://owasp.org/www-project-web-security-testing-guide/) although this is far from a panacea.
 Assuming you have a good security professional on your team they will know what to do otherwise it's best to employ blockchain security firms whose expertise extends across the stack e.g [ConsenSys Diligence](https://diligence.consensys.net/), [Trail of Bits](https://www.trailofbits.com/), [Sigma Prime](https://sigmaprime.io/), [Halborn](https://halborn.com/) etc.
 - Blockchain Security Engineers/Researchers wishing to expand their skillset to cover this area as well are encouraged to look into [PortSwigger's Web Security Academy](https://portswigger.net/web-security)
+- Educate developers on secure coding practices here as well.
+- Use a dependency manager like [it depends](https://github.com/trailofbits/it-depends).
+It enumerates all third party dependencies for a software package, maps those dependencies to known security vulnerabilities and compares the similarity between two packages based on their dependencies.
+Supported languages are: Go, JavaScript, Rust, Python, and C/C++